Layerex/CtrlSave/README.md

 - 2ch.hk (images)
 - teddit.net (images)

-Also currently played video will be downloaded on any site with simple html5 videos with correct `src` attribute.
+Also currently played video can be downloaded on any site with simple html5 videos with correct `src` attribute.

 ## Installation